 - Another episode shows that the security standards at the power plant are disturbingly low: an X-ray scanner at the plant's entrance reveals two people with guns and one person to be two kids in a trenchcoat — and they are nevertheless let in without any attempt to stop them.

 - Taken to extremes in the Drawn Together episode where they were all babies.
-In the same episode the doctor was four babies in a lab coat.
+In the same episode, the doctor is four babies in a lab coat.

 - In the episode "Prick Up Your Ears", Peter and Lois have to sneak into the school auditorium to crash the abstinence lecture.
 Naturally, Peter has an idea.
 Cut to an incredibly tall man with a fat head wearing a really long trench coat and high heels.
 Then it pans over to Peter telling Lois that this man was big enough for them to sneak in behind.